-(5) Pureed or mashed starchy vegetables: Anything in the pumpkin or pumpkin-esq family.
+Anything in the pumpkin or pumpkin-esq family.
 Think sweet potatoes, butternut squash or pumpkin itself.
-Just roast or steam it (steaming directions in the notes of this recipe), let it cool, mash it up and store it in zip top bags using the same method I described above for grains.
+Just roast or steam it, let it cool, mash it up and store it in zip top bags using the same method I described above for grains.
 You can also do this for canned pumpkin – in the event, for example, that you only use part of a can for a recipe – and spaghetti squash, which you don’t have to mash, of course.

 Does that seem like a good start?
 Did I leave any of your favorite secretly-freezable foods off the list?
 Let me know in the comments below!

 This is SO helpful.
 I didn’t know that keeping nuts & nut flours in the freezer would preserve them better.
 I usually keep mine in the fridge but now I know!

 Also, my husband and I just pulled out some of our wedding cake from the freezer to eat on Valentine’s Day.
 IT WAS SO SOGGY THAT IT DRIPPED.
 Omg.
 We didn’t eat it.
 That’s okay though.
 I had plenty of chocolate to eat instead. :p